arringtonm/watson-interface/README.md

 ### Known Issues

 Connecting to IBM's Watson requires a rather detailed authentication process.
-I am currently working on a solution to let this project work in a standalone way.
+Due to the authentication challenges and breaking changes to the API, I am currently considering other API options.

 ### To-Do:

+- Update to v3 of IBM Watson API
 - Auto detect input language
 - Auto populate output language fields
 - Add option to translate two directionally